 fans of other Scaevola.
 On a low growing creeping plant with 'hairy' leaves.
 Similar to Dampiera varieties, this flower

 Bridgetown, South West Region, Western Australia and found through

 the South West region, and from Perth to Albany

 Scaevola glandulifera, Viscid Hand-flower

 A lilac fan flower with white centre.
-Fleshy leaves along the stems as can
+Fleshy hairy leaves along the stems

-be seen in the photos below.
+as can be seen in the photos above.
 November December

 This plant had flowers of varying degrees of lilac